-As a proactive academy, we look to prevent bullying before it occurs.
-This is possible, where an open culture exists between parents/carers, their child(ren) and the academy.
+8.1 As a proactive Academy, we look to prevent bullying before it occurs.
+This is possible, where an open culture exists between parents/carers, their child(ren) and the Academy.
+Parents/carers are informed through the Academy Prospectus, the website and this policy, of the issues and measures that are open to them in terms of dealing with bullying.